react-voodoo/react-voodoo/readme.md

 ## Basics

-Here a temporary "all in one" example :
+"all in one" example :

 ```jsx harmony